GLEF School Projects

 • Phoum Bourn Svay Klaing (SVIE CLANG) Elementary School.
 Phoum Bourn Svay Klaing Elementary School is the only school in its village in Kampong Cham Province serving 167 students in kindergarten through grade six.
 The parents fear the roof will collapse on their children.
 During the rainy season, students can’t attend on a regular schedule because of this danger.
 The building needs to be raised onto a concrete base to ensure it won’t flood.

 UPDATE: This school has received so much support both from the community in Cambodia and in the U.S. In February, GLEF Construction Chair Mony Mao and Cambodian-American Community of Oregon Representative Mardine Mao visited the site and donated supplies and books.
-We are still seeking funds to build this school.
+GLEF completed its school building project in 2014.

 The Âng School: GLEF’s First School